 Kathryn J. Abajian

-A native Californian, Kathryn grew up near Los Angeles and moved to the San Francisco Bay Area in the early 1970s.
-There she reared her children, taught high school English and occasionally studied more art history and literature.
-Seeking a change of pace from high school teaching in the early 1990s, she earned an M. A. in English at San Francisco State University and soon began teaching composition, literature and creative writing for Diablo Valley College.
+A native Californian, Kathryn grew up near Los Angeles and moved to the San Francisco Bay Area where she taught high school English.
+Then, seeking a change of pace, she earned an M. A. in English at San Francisco State University and began teaching composition, literature and creative writing for Diablo Valley College.

 During this time Kathryn began research into the art and life of a Utah landscape painter, resulting in the publication of First Sight of the Desert: Discovering the Art of Ella Peacock in 2005.
 The book blends Peacock’s life story as an early feminist artist with a memoir of Kathryn’s life changes during a decade of research.

 She was honored by the San Ramon Valley Chamber of Commerce as the Educator of the Year in 2008 and recently retired as a tenured professor to write and teach privately.
-Kathryn leads the Heart of Memoir Writing Workshops throughout California and in Abruzzo, Italy each summer for her program, Italy, in Other Words.
-She is looking forward to teaching narrative nonfiction writing in the South of France in 2013.
+Kathryn leads the Heart of Memoir Writing Retreats throughout California and in Italy each year for her program, Italy, in Other Words.
 Her travel, food, memoir and arts essays have appeared in various publications, including the San Francisco Chronicle, American Art Review, Salon, and Travelers’ Tales anthologies.

 photo credit, Christine Mallet

 A Princeton, New Jersey writer, Linda has been traveling throughout Italy for forty years.
 She has lived for extended periods in Rome and visited most of Italy to see family and explore Italian culture.
 Linda’s background knowledge and fluency in the Italian language offer participants valuable insight into Italian culture.